bluz71/platters/README.md

     A toggle is available to show all tracks, and once selected a show less toggle is then provided.

+  * #### Polymorphic associated comment model
+    Comments can be posted for artists *and* albums, hence individual comments can belong to either an artist or album instance.
+Polymorphic associations are the most elegant way to model this multi-owner relationship.

 Why Rails?
 ----------